About your rates

 Your rates are helping us build a strong, connected Kingston community with great facilities, services and support for all.

-We have worked hard to develop a responsible Budget that secures our financial sustainability while delivering high-quality services to help our community as we continue to recover from the impacts of the COVID pandemic.
+We have worked hard to develop a responsible Budget that secures our financial sustainability while delivering high-quality services to help our community.

 In all we do, Council is working to meet the goals of our Council Plan 2021-2025, which was developed in partnership with our community.